Exceptions to Reading Miranda Rights

-Mirand rights make the individual aware of her constitutional rights against self-incrimination.
-Once an individual is under arrest, the government agent (collectively referred to as police officer or officer) will inform a person of her miranda rights.
+Miranda rights make the individual aware of her constitutional rights against self-incrimination.
+Once an individual is under arrest, the government agent (collectively referred to as police officer or officer) will inform a person of her Miranda rights.
 The standard for the warning was laid out in the case of Miranda v Arizona.

 Next Article: Initiating Criminal Charges Back to: CRIMINAL LAW

 A Miranda warning is a written or verbal statement to the arrested individual substantially as follows,

 "You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided to you at no cost."